-Only a few factors related to food handling lead to a large proportion of foodborne diseases.
+Only a few factors related to food handling lead to a large proportion of food-borne diseases.
+Some factors are:

 Prior Preparation of food several hours before consumption

-packaging and storage at temperatures which help growth of harmful bacteria
+Packing and storing at temperatures which help growth of harmful bacteria

 Food handlers with poor personal hygiene

 Inappropriate use of Food Safety Disposable Apparel and products

 Help your staff develop healthy food preparation environment by understanding the right process and temperatures required to kill pathogens and bacteria.

 Food service safety products can help your staff maintain cleanliness throughout every process.
 Some recommended products your staff should use to prevent contamination: